Veggie Tray

 Serving and Pairings

-This veggie tray pairs wonderfully with a variety of dips, such as hummus, ranch, or tzatziki.
-It can also be served alongside cheese platters, crackers, or sandwiches for a fuller meal.
+This veggie tray pairs beautifully with a variety of dips such as hummus, ranch, or tzatziki.
+It also complements cheese platters, crackers, and other finger foods, making it a versatile addition to any appetizer spread.

 Storage and Reheating